-Further south of Southdale and along Wonderland Road South, are the big box stores, services, restaurants and recreational activities, a library, and along Southdale West, the new YMCA is scheduled to open soon.
+Further south of Southdale and along Wonderland Road South are the big box stores, services, restaurants and recreational activities, a library.
+Along Southdale West, the new YMCA is scheduled to open soon.

-Westmount has a broad variety of schools and churches for all denominations.
+Westmount has a wide variety of schools and churches for all denominations.

 As you can see, the Westmount neighbourhood is a convenient area to live in, and with the extension of Wonderland Road, South to the 402 make travelling west or east of London along the 401 much more convenient.

-From the early ages on to today, there are two ways to selling a house in London Ontario, the price approach or the traffic approach.
+From the early ages to today, there are two ways to selling a house in London, Ontario, the price approach or the traffic approach.

 Selling a house in London and South West Ontario takes more than putting a sign on your property and pretty pictures on a website